No college degree? More employers than ever just don't care

-If you don't have a four-year college degree, you're hardly alone.
-The majority of US working age adults do not.
+(CNN) -- If you don't have a four-year college degree, you're hardly alone.
+The majority of US working-age adults do not.

 You may assume you have little chance of developing a well-paying career with benefits and growth potential at a Fortune 500 company.
 After all, so many jobs require a Bachelor's degree.

-Note: Correction: An earlier version of this story misstated the percentage of jobs at IBM that don't require a college degree.